- My Experience With Church Planting

 Depending on how you answered these questions, you will need one or more of the equipment I am going to talk about below.

-You are going to need at least 1 computer.
-For a portable church project I recommend a laptop.
-It is smaller and simpler to set up.
+You are going to need at least one computer.
+For a portable church project, I recommend a laptop.
+It is smaller and more straightforward to set up.
 Again, it is all about simplicity and time.

 At the time of writing this article, I have not done any research into laptops for multimedia use, but I have done an article on desktop computers for multimedia use.
-In that article I give some helpful tips that will apply to buying a laptop as well.
+In that article, I give some helpful tips that will apply to purchasing a laptop as well.
 You should be able to pick up a decent laptop that will run your multimedia ministry for around $500.00

 The first thing you will need to decide is how you are going to display your multimedia ministry.
-I have written an article on how to decide between flat screen monitors and projection systems for stationary churches that will give you a little insight into your choice.
+I have written an article on how to choose between flat-screen monitors and projection systems for stationary churches that will give you a little insight into your choice.